The High and the Mighty (film)

 The High and the Mighty is a 1954 American aviation disaster film, directed by William A. Wellman, and written by Ernest K. Gann, who also wrote the 1953 novel on which his screenplay was based.
 Filmed in WarnerColor and CinemaScope, the film's cast was headlined by John Wayne, who was also the project's co-producer.

 Wayne stars as a veteran airline first officer, Dan Roman, whose airliner has a catastrophic engine failure while crossing the Pacific Ocean.
 The film's supporting cast includes Claire Trevor, Laraine Day, Robert Stack, Jan Sterling, Phil Harris, and Robert Newton.
 Composer Dimitri Tiomkin won an Oscar for his original score, while his title song was also nominated for an Oscar; it did not actually appear in the theatrical release prints, nor in its much later restoration.
 The film received mostly positive reviews and grossed $8.5 million on its theatrical release.

 Plot

-In Honolulu, a DC-4 airliner prepares to take off for San Francisco with 17 passengers and a crew of 5.
+In Honolulu, Hawaii, a DC-4 airliner prepares to take off for San Francisco, California with 17 passengers and a crew of 5.
 Former captain Dan Roman, the flight's veteran first officer, known for his habit of whistling, is haunted by an air crash that killed his wife and son and left him with a permanent limp.
 The captain, John Sullivan, suffers from a secret fear of responsibility after logging thousands of hours looking after the lives of passengers and aircrew.
 Young second officer Hobie Wheeler and veteran navigator Lenny Wilby are contrasts in age and experience.

-Meanwhile, Flight attendant Spalding attends to her passengers, each with varying personal problems, including jaded former actress May Holst, unhappily married heiress Lydia Rice, aging beauty queen Sally McKee, and cheerful vacationer Ed Joseph.
+Meanwhile, flight attendant Spalding attends to her passengers, each with varying personal problems, including jaded former actress May Holst, unhappily married heiress Lydia Rice, aging beauty queen Sally McKee, and cheerful vacationer Ed Joseph.
 Spalding befriends the terminally ill Frank Briscoe, after being charmed by his pocket watch.
 A last-minute arrival, Humphrey Agnew, causes the aircrew concern with his odd behavior.

 After a routine departure, the airliner experiences sporadic, sudden vibrations.
 Although the aircrew senses that something may be wrong with the propellers, they cannot locate a problem.
 When a vibration causes Spalding to burn her hand, Dan inspects the tail compartment but still finds nothing wrong.

 After nightfall, as the airliner passes the point of no return, Agnew confronts fellow passenger Ken Childs, accusing him of having an affair with his wife.
 The men struggle and Agnew pulls out a pistol, intending to shoot Childs, but before he can do so, the airliner swerves violently when it loses a propeller and its engine catches fire.
 The crew quickly extinguishes the fire, but the engine has twisted off its mounting.
 In mid-ocean, the aircrew radios for help and sets in motion a rescue operation.
 Dan discovers that the airliner is now losing fuel from additional damage to a wing tank.
 That, combined with adverse winds and the increased drag of the damaged engine, means that the airliner will eventually run out of fuel and be forced to ditch.